tho-myr/Flow.Launcher.Plugin.Gitmoji_Plus/README.md

 ### Inspiration

-Love to the developer of the original [Gitmoji Plugin](https://github.com/Galedrim/Flow.Launcher.Plugin.Gitmoji).
+Love to the developer of the original [gitmoji plugin](https://github.com/Galedrim/Flow.Launcher.Plugin.Gitmoji).
 I took a lot of inspiration from their plugin and would like to thank them here <3

 Thanks for using my plugin or reading through this long-ass readme. love yall (づ ◕‿◕ )づ